anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/Field.md

 ---

 # Stereotype `«Field»`
 Stereotype `«Field»` is used to map attributes of persistent objects to a relational database.
-Due to that the stereotype can only be applied on classes with stereotype `«Persistent Object»`.
+Due to that, the stereotype can only be applied on classes with stereotype `«Persistent Object»`.
 Persistence frameworks will map attributes to the database using so called property mapping.
 This means that for every attribute there will be a row on the database.
 The mapping between Java and SQL type will be done automatically by default.
-Using tagged value sqlType it is also possible to define a custom mapping.
+Using tagged value `sqlType` it is also possible to define a custom mapping.

-Attributes of persistent classes which do not have stereotype «Field» are considered to be transient.
+Attributes of persistent classes which do not have stereotype `«Field»` are considered to be transient.

 <br>